A CLI, three SDKs, one canonical run format. Ship an attested score in about three minutes.

 # → verified at block 22184921

-benchlist publish claude-mbpp.json
+benchlist publish claude-mbpp.json # transcripts stripped by default

 # → https://benchlist.ai/verify/run-claude-mbpp-001